Lucytheanimefan/poetry-server/README.md

-# poetry-server
+# text-ml-scripts
-Poetry generator
+A bunch of scripts that do stuff related to text

-# Features
+# Scripts
+1. PoetryWriter.py
 * Poetry scraping from poetryfoundation.org
 * Generate poetry from existing poems on poetryfoundation.org
 * Rate poems by angst

+2. satire-news-classifer.py